Buying an investment property is not an easy task.

-- You will need at least 3 months of genuine savings in your account.
+- You will need at least three months of genuine savings in your account.
 This is a good indicator to lenders of your ability to save and manage your finances.

 - It’s always better to have a good credit score on your file.

-- You will need to be employed and earning a good income to prove that you can afford the mortgage to the lender.
+- You will need to be employed and earning a good income to prove to the lender that you can afford the mortgage.

-- Try to reduce your expenses as it does affect your borrowing power.
+- Try to reduce your expenses, as they do affect your borrowing power.

-- Limit the number of credit cards used and cancel any unused credit cards.
+- Limit the number of credit cards you used and cancel any unused credit cards.

-- Make sure you’re making timely repayments on your commitments like a car loan, and buy now and pay later services like Afterpay and ZipPay.
+- Make sure you’re making timely repayments on your commitments, like car loans, and buy now pay later services like Afterpay and ZipPay.